pvjambur/Dhyana_VR/README.md

 <img width="300" alt="50" src="https://github.com/pvjambur/Dhyana_VR/assets/145439975/860acd27-8d2d-46bb-9c2a-64cb77c1a09d">

-Traditional vertigo therapy involves deep breathing, yoga and a combination of ayurvedic and synthetic medications giving temporary relief.
+Traditional anti stress and anti fatigue  therapy involves deep breathing, yoga and a combination of ayurvedic and synthetic medications giving temporary relief.
 However, our objective is to emphasize deep breathing & yoga; integrated with music therapy for HRV, frequency therapy for & the mind & image - sound sensory combination to improve the breathing cycle.
 We use multiple neurobiology and cardiovascular terms to generate an overall progress report of the person.

 ## Installation